2i2c-org/2i2c-org.github.io/content/blog/2024/retrospective/index.md

 Here are a few community highlights from this year:

 - We served around 20 communities from Latin America and Africa for the Catalyst project partner impact: https://2i2c.org/blog/2024/catalyst-partner-highlights/
-- Our community partner Openscapes were invited to the white house to discuss the importance of open science: https://openscapes.org/events/2024-09-26-openscapes-whitehouse/
+- Our community partner Openscapes were invited to the White House to discuss the importance of open science: https://openscapes.org/events/2024-09-26-openscapes-whitehouse/
 - The NeuroHackademy used our infrastructure to support their annual summer school: http://2i2c.org/blog/2024/neurohackademy-summer-school-reflections/
 - We enabled ephemeral and sharable interactive computing environments for workshops in the geospatial community: http://2i2c.org/blog/2024/amerigeo-workshop/
 - We ran a pilot for an HHMI-funded Spyglass project for reproducing their pre-print with a live interactive environment: - BinderHub support for publishing infrastructure: https://2i2c.org/blog/2024/hhmi-spyglass-mysql/